Making a Difference

 Right to acquire

-The right to acquire (RTA) is a scheme that gives eligible tenants of registered registered providers the legal right to buy their home.
+The right to acquire (RTA) is a scheme that gives eligible tenants of registered providers the legal right to buy their home.

 If you became a new tenant with the Group after the date of transfer from Telford & Wrekin Council on 25th March 1999, you can only apply for the RTA.
 To qualify you must have spent three years as a public sector tenant of one of the qualifying landlords as listed in the Government’s ‘Right to Acquire: Buying Your Housing Association Home’.